First Clean-Up of the Season

 Read up on some of the latest news and events relating to dragon boating and any announcements we’ve made related to our club.

-Inaugural Christchurch River Pageant
+Having a blast at the Christchurch River Pageant